aboustati/dgplib/progress.md

 * ~~`InputLayer` takes an initial value for Z, maybe better to disallow this and add it to the model object instead~~
 * `Sequential` has an `_initialized` private attribute.
 Turn this into property.

+## Known Bugs
+* Prediction with full covariance doesn't work because of numerical issues
+* Optimisation does not work